Chicago is a National Eco-Leader When It Comes to Living Roofs—Here's Why

 If you want to understand the potential of living roofs, pop by the public rooftop gardens at Chicago Botanic Center's Rice Plant Conservation Science Center.

-“Almost anytime you go up there, you’re going to see something cool,” said Richard Hawke, who manages the plant science center.
+"Almost anytime you go up there, you're going to see something cool," said Richard Hawke, a plant evaluation manager at the center who has watched the garden grow and thrive.

 Hawke credits former Mayor Richard M. Daley for kick-starting the area's green-roof movement in 2001 with a groundbreaking project that covered 20,300 square feet of Chicago City Hall with more than 150 varieties of plants.
 The green roof saves the city about $5,000 on utility bills and can keep the roof temperature up to 80 degrees cooler than nearby buildings with black roofs.